digiassetX/DigiAssets-Protocol-Specifications/DigiAsset-Scheme.md

  * If a SHA-256 of the metadata is required, there cannot be enough room for it **and** the SHA1 torrent info_hash inside the 80 bytes OP_RETURN and therefore the SHA-256 hash must go into a multisig address.
     * If we have enough room left within the available 80 bytes in the OP_RETURN for the SHA1 torrent info_hash then we use a (1\|**2**) multisig address for storing the SHA-256 of the metadata.
     * Otherwise, when we **cannot** fit the SHA1 torrent info_hash into the OP_RETURN, both the SHA-256 of the metadata and the SHA1 torrent info_hash are encoded in a (1\|**3**) multisig address.

+## Blockchain Data Recording logic V3
+V3 was designed to be more efficient then previous versions.
+As such storing data in multi sig wallets was removed allowing for multisig wallets to be used to receive assets.

 # Asset Manipulating Transactions